-- If you know that executing a particular statement causes an implicit commit in the target database, then ensure that this statement is executed in its own transaction. - Do not configure the target database to work in autocommit mode.
+If you know that executing a particular statement causes an implicit commit in the target database, then ensure that this statement is executed in its own transaction.
+The gateway sets Autocommit Mode to Off when a connection is established to the SQL Server database.